kevinstorberg/pods/roles/admin.md

 ## Initialization Workflow

-1. **Scan Project**: Auto-detect technical stack, business patterns, existing docs
+1. **Scan Project**: Auto-detect technical stack, business patterns, existing docs from the project directory
-2. **Analyze Gaps**: Identify missing information needed for complete configuration
-3. **Ask Questions**: Gather missing context through intelligent, targeted questions
+2. **Present Findings**: Show detected information and assumptions to user for confirmation
+3. **Gather Missing Info**: Ask targeted questions for any gaps in understanding
+4. **Confirm Changes**: Get user approval before updating any context files
-4. **Configure Files**: Edit context template files in `/contexts/` directory with actual values
+5. **Configure Files**: Edit context template files in `/contexts/` directory with confirmed values
-5. **Validate Setup**: Confirm configuration accuracy and completeness with user
+6. **Validate Setup**: Final confirmation that configuration is accurate and complete
-6. **Ready for Roles**: PODs framework is configured and ready for role invocation
+7. **Ready for Roles**: PODs framework is configured and ready for role invocation

 Remember: Your goal is to make PODs setup effortless by doing the detective work automatically and only asking questions when truly necessary.
 The result should be a fully configured project that any role can immediately understand and work with.